facephi/sdk-mobile-documentation/ios_versioned_docs/version-2.2.X/Selphi_Component.md

 Boolean indicating whether or not to activate QR reading prior to the authentication process.

+##### cameraFlashEnabled

+Indicates whether the device's camera flash is activated (only when the rear camera is selected).

 ##### videoFilename

 Sets the absolute path to the filename where a video of the capture process will be recorded.